 “When a bottle of plastic is standing on a shelf in a store, that bottle is not a threat to the planet until someone buys it.
 When you buy that bottle and you break that seal, YOU are the threat.”

-By building his village of plastic bottle houses, and inviting people in to see them, Robert is giving the world a blueprint to what to do about this rubbish removal problem.
+By building his village of plastic bottle houses, and inviting people in to see them, Robert is giving the world a blueprint to what to do about this plastic rubbish problem.
 He is hoping that people copy his methods and he’s even offering workshops to people who want to learn how to build plastic bottle houses.
-He has found a solution to a rubbish removal problem that has seemed so enormous and so daunting that many experts have felt there would never be a satisfactory solution… as they say, NEVER SAY NEVER!
+He has found a solution to a plastic waste removal problem that has seemed so enormous and so daunting that many experts have felt there would never be a satisfactory solution… as they say, NEVER SAY NEVER!

-Robert doesn’t want to stop at building plastic bottle houses from rubbish removal.
+Robert doesn’t want to stop at building plastic bottle houses from rubbish.
 He wants to build warehouses, business complexes, shelters, barns, and other structures.
 He basically wants to round up all the plastic waste removal in the world and put it to good use.
 He’s even advocating for food manufactures to redesign their bottles so they interlock like puzzle pieces to make this type of construction even easier!

-If in your travels, you have the opportunity to see a plastic bottle house or building, made out of rubbish removal, please post a picture of that structure to the Clearabee social media pages, Facebook and Twitter.
+If in your travels, you have the opportunity to see a plastic bottle house or building, made out of rubbish, please post a picture of that structure to the Clearabee social media pages, Facebook and Twitter.
 This is the type of story that needs to go viral in a big way!
 Clearabee is an on demand rubbish removal company based in the UK.
 They are on a quest to divert as many plastic bottles and other rubbish from landfills as possible.
-They current divert about ninety percent of the waste removal they collect from landfills!
+They current divert about ninety percent of the waste they collect from landfills!
 This ranks at the very top of their industry among all countries.